sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-type_erasure</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Run-time component of boost type erasure library
+Short desc    : Run-time component of boost type erasure library
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     :
+Descript     :
              : The Boost.TypeErasure library provides runtime polymorphism in C++
              : that is more flexible than that provided by the core language.
 ```